go-sphere/go-sphere.github.io/content/docs/guides/api-definitions.md

 - Avoid `oneof` in exposed HTTP request/response messages due to JSON codec limitations

 See Also
-- Toolchain → protoc-gen-sphere for generating HTTP handlers
+- Components → Generators → protoc-gen-sphere for generating HTTP handlers
-- Toolchain → protoc-gen-sphere-binding for tag injection
+- Components → Generators → protoc-gen-sphere-binding for tag injection